 Students engage in learning as practising dramatic artists and creative entrepreneurs.
 Working collaboratively, students create their own company to develop and perform a group production.
 They select and present evidence of their learning in the form of a recorded presentation.
 Students view live/online theatre, study a dramatic text and a selection of dramatic styles, innovators, or movements.
 They identify and analyse how works have informed their own dramatic ideas and/or practice.
 They link this learning to take creative risks and to experiment, developing a hypothetical creative outcome.
 Students collaborate in small groups to create a dramatic presentation in an area of interest.
 They evaluate their creative decisionmaking and their application of dramatic process.
 Students undertake:

+School-based Assessment 70 %

-- Group Production 40% - Evaluation and Creativity (2 tasks) 30%
+- Group Production 40%

+- Evaluation and Creativity (2 tasks) 30%

+External Assessment 30%

-- External Assessment - Creative Presentation
+- Creative Presentation

 MEDIA ARTS